Fletcher Martin

-Fletcher Martin (April 19, 1904 – May 30, 1979), was an American painter, illustrator, muralist and educator.
+Fletcher Martin (April 19, 1904 – May 30, 1979) was an American painter, illustrator, muralist and educator.
 He is best known for his images of military life during World War II and his sometimes brutal images of boxing and other sports.

 Early life

 Martin was born in 1904 in Palisade, Colorado, one of seven children of newspaperman Clinton Martin and his wife Josephine.
 The family relocated to Idaho and later Washington.
 By the age of twelve he was working as a printer.
 He dropped out of high school and held odd jobs such as lumberjack and professional boxer.
-He served in the U.S. Navy, 1922-26.
+He served in the U.S. Navy from 1922 to 1926.
 His artistic skills were largely self-taught.

 Career

 Martin worked as a printer in Los Angeles in the late 1920s, and as an assistant to Mexican muralist David Alfaro Siqueiros in the early 1930s.
 He taught at local art schools such as Otis Art Institute.

 He won commissions to paint murals for the New Deal's Section of Painting and Sculpture, including Mail Transportation (1938), painted for the San Pedro Federal Building and Post Office in Los Angeles.
 Under the WPA he painted a mural study for the Kellogg, Idaho post office titled Mine Rescue (1939).
 Local industrialists objected that it depicted the dangers of mining, while officials of the Mine & Smelt Workers Union praised it.
 The industrialists prevailed and Martin painted an uncontroversial mural, Discovery (1941), depicting the prospector who founded the town.
 The rejected mural study is now in the Smithsonian American Art Museum.
 Perhaps his most ambitious mural, also done under the WPA, was painted for North Hollywood High School in Los Angeles.
 Legends of Fernandino and Gabrileno Indians (1937) depicts overlapping scenes of Native American life and ritual, and the world being carried on the backs of giants.

 As an artist-correspondent for Life Magazine during World War II, Martin made hundreds of sketches of U.S. soldier life.
 Fourteen of his paintings from the North African campaign were published in the December 27, 1943, issue of Life, and brought him national recognition.
 Among these was Boy Picking Flowers, Tunisia, depicting a young GI finding a distraction from war.
 He also made illustrations of wartime London and the June 1944 Normandy Invasion.